 Wood Buffalo National Park, now the largest in Canada, had a population of just two hundred, but by the mid-1920s, the number had risen to almost fifteen hundred.
 The increase in numbers was wiped out between 1925 and 1927 when seven thousand plains bison were moved into the park from Buffalo National Park.

-The increase in numbers led to the two subspecies being hybridized, and by the 1940s wood, bison were thought almost extinct.
+The increase in numbers led to the two subspecies being hybridized, and by the 1940s, wood bison were thought almost extinct.
 Seventeen years later, in 1957, a small herd of wood bison was found.
 Some of this herd were moved to two different territories.
 The first was moved to Mackenzie Bison Sanctuary in the Northwest Territories; the second was moved to Elk Island National Park.
 There are thought to be up to 7,000 wood bison in Canada presently.

-A smaller group of plains bison were also established in Banff National Park in 1898.
+A smaller group of plains bison was also established in Banff National Park in 1898.
 They were kept here as a paddock display herd.
 Although no longer there, a new wild population was bought to Banff in 2017.